Cardinal-Cryptography/contracts/upgradability/set_code_hash/efficient_address_store/README.md

 - Call the `address_store` smart contract, pass hash of `efficient_address_store`'s code as an argument.
 - Change the ABI of the deployed contract to the ABI of `efficient_address_store` (`Add an existing contract` with address of the contract and `metadata.json` of `efficient_address_store`).
 - Call `migrate` through the new ABI.
-- You are finished.
-Now you can use the upgraded contract.
+- Now you can use contract in the upgraded version.

 ### Upgradability